RoyBerube/Lagrange/_posts/2017-11-20-Sensor Monitor with a Raspberry Pi.md

 After some testing of the *Node Red* switch sensing input I was less enthusiastic about it.
 It uses edge detection and about 1 or 2 percent of the time would miss detecting a signal transition.
 With edge detection it only sends a signal again when the switch changes state again.
 Not good.
 There had to be a better way.

-Luckily, Node Red also gives users an easy way to run an executable script.
+Fortunately, Node Red also gives users an easy way to run an executable script.
 Python is perfect for this.
 I decided to use busy polling with the sensor being read at regular intervals - it is currently running every 30 seconds.
 Here is the script:
 ```python
 #!/usr/bin/python3
 import sys